factbook/factbook.json/README.md

 ##  License / Public Domain Dedication

 The datasets and scripts are dedicated to the public domain.
-No rights reserved.
 Use as you please with no restrictions whatsoever.

 ## Questions?
 Comments?

-Open up an [new issue ticket](https://github.com/factbook/factbook.json/issues).
 Yes, you can.
+Open up a [new issue ticket](https://github.com/factbook/factbook.json/issues).
 Thanks.